Key Takeaways:

-September is National Fall Prevention Awareness Month, a great opportunity to educate ourselves on preventing falls and reducing the risk of injury in seniors.
+National Fall Prevention Awareness Month is a great opportunity to educate ourselves on preventing falls and reducing the risk of injury in seniors.
 As an audiologist, I have seen firsthand how dizziness and imbalance can dramatically affect a person's quality of life.
 Falls can be hazardous, causing serious injuries and hospitalization.
 And to add insult to injury, falls are also the leading cause of injury-related death in seniors.
 Fortunately, there's a lot we can proactively do to prevent falls.
 This article will explore why fall prevention is crucial for seniors and how they can maintain their health and quality of life.

 Falls Change Lives